charan-mudiraj/get-json/README.md

 ## How I got the idea ?

 I was building [AMAZON CLONE](https://amazon-clone-by-charan.vercel.app/).
-I had no source to collect JSON data for categorties, product details, etc. Collecting(copying) the data from [AMAZON](https://amazon.in), and wrting it in JSON format for every product was a tedious task of the project.
+I had no source to collect JSON data for categories, product details, etc. Collecting(copying) the data from [AMAZON](https://amazon.in), and writing it in JSON format for every product was a tedious task of the project.

 ## What is this Application ?